By Globalization PartnersNovember 2020

 Tap into the Global Talent Pool

 It’s a worker’s market.
-Top talent can pick and choose their place of employment, and that’s putting some employers in a bind.
+Top talent can pick and choose their place of employment, and that’s putting some European companies in a bind.
 A McKinsey & Company report showed that employers in Europe and North America would experience a shortage of 16 million to 18 million college-educated workers by the end of 2020.

 Widening the scope of your search is an effective way to increase the quality of your applicant pool.
 Here are some of the top countries companies can look to hire in: